Saturday, December 21, 2024

 “The population is 500 from where you grew up, and now you are in the NFL on the biggest of stages,” Good Morning Football co-host Peter Schrager asked Kraft.
 “That is a massive leap.
 Can you take us into Timber Lake, South Dakota, and tell us what it’s like in that town and give your hometown some love and what really contributed to helping you become the man you are today.”

 “I can’t say enough good things about the place I came from,” Kraft answered.
 “How all those roots are still instilled in me.
 I come from a small town, and tragedy struck me and my family when I was young — my dad passed away.
-But I had so many people from the community — like the positive things about being from a small town — I had so many great men and women, everyone coming together to help support me and my family through what we were going through.”
+But I had so many people from the community — like the positive things about being from a small town is I had so many great men and women, everyone coming together to help support me and my family through what we were going through.”

 Kraft went on to say how the support continued during his high school, college and now NFL careers.